 Retail Fraud in the Second Degree

-In Oakland, Macomb, Wayne, Washtenaw, Genesee, Lenawee, Livingston Counties and throughout Michigan, police and prosecutors are on a mission to forcefully prosecute retail fraud cases.
-Many people are under the misapprehension that if the value of the property is very low and they are willing to pay back the value of the property, that they will not be prosecuted.
+In Oakland, Macomb, Wayne, Washtenaw, Genesee, Lenawee, Livingston Counties, and throughout Michigan, police, and prosecutors are on a mission to forcefully prosecute retail fraud cases.
+Many people are under the misapprehension that if the value of the property is minimal, and they are willing to pay back the value of the property, they will not be prosecuted.
 Big mistake!
-Prosecutions mean money for the courts, the police and the prosecutors and they are not letting cases go without convictions if they can get them because the government is in need of the revenue.
+Prosecutions equate to money for the courts, the police, and the prosecutors, and they are not letting cases go without convictions because the government needs the revenue.

 Another common misconception is that because Second and Third Degree Retail Fraud are misdemeanors that they can be taken lightly.
 Again, that is a huge mistake.
 Retail Fraud cases are unique because they distinctly contain elements of dishonesty.
-A retail fraud conviction can have a serious impact on employability, reputation, child custody, credibility, immigration, your liberty and more.
+A retail fraud conviction can have a grave impact on employability, reputation, child custody, credibility, immigration, liberty (freedom), and more.

-Loren Dickstein and Randy Lewis with LEWIS & DICKSTEIN, P.L.L.C. routinely handle retail fraud cases and would be willing to consult with anyone charged in Michigan with that offense or any other criminal charge.
-Call for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and a highly experienced criminal defense lawyer will promptly contact you.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. as decades of experience successfully defending retail fraud felony and misdemeanor charges, and would be willing to consult with anyone charged in Michigan with that offense or any other criminal charge.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.